emqx/emqx-docs/en_US/advanced/plugins.md

 **Start and stop plugins using management API**

-When EMQ X Broker is running, you can view, start and stop a plugin through [Managing and Monitoring API - Load Plugin](#http-api.md#load_plugin).
+When EMQX Broker is running, you can view, start and stop a plugin through [Managing and Monitoring API - Load Plugin](#http-api.md#load_plugin).

 ## Plugin development